laparca/adventofcode2022/README.md

 For the second part I tried a new aproach witouth loops.
 To do this I had to implement some new iterators that can be found in the `utilities` folder.

+I did a third version that it uses more range library and, I think, it is a bit more readble.

+## Day 2

+Elfs like to play Rock, Paper and Scissors.
+In this case I do a simpler case and I didn't try to do any esoteric.